 Pulmonary embolism (PE) is a serious condition that occurs when a blood clot gets caught in one of the arteries that go from the heart to the lungs.
-This blockage can cause damage to the lungs, low oxygen levels in the blood, and harm to other organs in the body.
+This blockage can cause damage to the lungs, low oxygen levels in the blood, and harm to other organs in the body such as the heart.
 In severe cases, PE can be life-threatening.

 Most often, pulmonary embolisms are caused by blood clots that travel to the lungs from deep veins in the legs, a condition known as deep vein thrombosis (DVT).
 These clots can develop when blood flow is restricted due to prolonged periods of inactivity, such as during long flights or bed rest after surgery or illness.